laioespinheira/DA_case_study_cyclist/README.md

-# Data Analust Case Study - Cyclist bike-share
+# Data Analyst Case Study - Cyclist bike-share

 Case study made as a capstone project for the Google Data Analyst Certificate